dawidkotarba/interview_questions/jpa_hibernate.md

 - Which types of relations require a linking table?
 In which relations it is possible to avoid the linking table creation and where it is unavoidable?
 - What is N+1 problem and how to solve that (batch, fetch join)?
 - Pessimistic locking vs optimistic locking
-- ACID, Transaction isolations, propagation in JEE/Spring
+- ACID, Transaction isolation, propagation in JEE/Spring
 - What transaction phenomenas do you know?
 How isolation levels are preventing from those phenomenas to occur?
 - What is locked during each type of isolation?
-- Cascading and related dangers (i.e. many to many relatations and cascading of all, remove)
+- Cascading and related dangers (i.e. many to many relations and cascading of all, remove)
 - List, Set in relations
 - How to make a good hashcode for entity?
 - Lazy fetching of collections.
 How does it work?
 How it relates to session?